La-Sian/100-Days-Of-Code-/README.md

 I completed 3 tasks that were focusing on what I covered in week 2 such as fetch, APIs, query selector and for loops as well as arrays.
 I did find these tasks challenging but  I had tools such as chatgpt to help break down the problems.

+Day 15

+Today was a look into frontend foundations.
+I was working on flexbox learning more on space distribution between items in an interface and powerful alignment capabilities.

+Day 16

+Today had a focus on front end foundations where I looked and researched about UX and UI in terms of what they are, importance and differences.
+This included basics such as visual hierarchy, scale, balance, and contrast.
+CSS was another topic covered leaning about specification

+Day 17

+Continuing with the front end foundations, I completed a research task on forms finding out best practice guidelines for form designs and particularly looked at buttons, checkboxes, selectors, radio buttons, text input,file input and switch.